10 hidden Hyper-V features you should know about!

 - Enabled Hyper-V role

-To enable you can first create an internal switch using PowerShell, the the IP Address on the Virtual NIC on the Management OS and then set the NAT configuration:
+To enable the NAT Switch, you can first create an internal switch using PowerShell, then the IP Address on the Virtual NIC on the Management OS and then set the NAT configuration:

 Add-NetNatStaticMapping -NatName “VMSwitchNat” -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.21.21.2 -InternalPort 80 -ExternalPort 80